alisonjo315/drupalcon22/site-clone-instructions.md

 * Long ago, we used to use the config_installer module to install Drupal using config files in a project codebase.
 * Reminder: The new site won’t have content, because I didn't copy the demo site database, just the code repo.

+## Then what?

+It depends, of course.
+Hopefully, I remember to update `.lando.yml` with the new site name and ID right away :)  Then, I do some name-changing in the starter child theme we have on our demo site, so it can be the beginning of the new site's child theme.